Components in Rust

 Running a Component from Rust Applications

-To verify that our component works, lets run it from a Rust application that knows how to import a
+To verify that our component works, lets run it from a Rust application that knows how to run a

 world.